brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 For more information on how to work with IndexedDB, see [Using IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB) and [Basic Concepts of IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Basic_Concepts_Behind_IndexedDB#gloss_transaction).
 There is also a simple [tutorial](http://www.html5rocks.com/en/tutorials/indexeddb/todo/) on [HTML5Rocks](http://www.html5rocks.com) by Paul Kinlan that walks through basic usage of IndexedDB.

 IndexedDB is still new and thus may not work consistently across all browsers.
-The next technology we'll go over, localForage, will help you handle these browser compatibility issues.
+The next technology we'll go over, localForage, will help wrangle these compatibility issues.
 For updated information on support for IndexedDB, check [Can I Use IndexedDB](http://caniuse.com/#feat=indexeddb).

 ### LocalForage